-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the Internal Statutory Costand Secretarial Auditors and the reviews performed by Management and the relevant BoardCommittees including the Audit Committee the Board is of the opinion that the Company'sinternal financial controls were and effective during the financial year 2016-17.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the Internal Statutory Costand Secretarial Auditors and the reviews performed by Management and the relevant BoardCommittees including the Audit Committee the Board is of the opinion that the Company'sinternal financial controls were adequate and effective during the financial year 2018-19.

 CORPORATE SOCIAL RESPONSIBILITY (CSR):

-Pursuant to Section 135 of the Companies Act 2013 read with the Companies (CorporateSocial Responsibility Policy) Rules 2014 the Company has constituted CSR Committeeconstituting 2 Executive Director 2 Non Executive Promoter Directors and 1 independentDirector chaired by Mr. J. Lakshmana Rao.
-The composition of the Corporate SocialResponsibility Committee meets the requirements of section 135 of the Companies Act 2013.The Board of Directors based on the recommendations of the adequate Committee formulateda CSR Policy.
-The requisite details on CSR activities pursuant to Section 135 of the CompaniesAct 2013 and as per Annexure attached to the Companies (Corporate SocialResponsibility Policy) Rules 2014 are annexed as Annexure C to this Report.
+Pursuant to Section 135 of the Companies Act 2013 read with the Companies (CorporateSocial Responsibility Policy) Rules 2014 the Company has constituted CSR Committeeconstituting 1 Executive Director 2 Non Executive Promoter Directors and 1 independentDirector chaired by Mr. J. Lakshmana Rao.
+The composition of the Corporate SocialResponsibility Committee meets the requirements of Section 135 of the Companies Act 2013.The Board of Directors based on the recommendations of the Committee formulated a CSRPolicy.
+The requisite details on CSR activities pursuant to Section 135 of the CompaniesAct 2013 and as per Annexure attached to the Companies (Corporate Social ResponsibilityPolicy) Rules 2014 are annexed as Annexure D to this Report.

 POLICY ON PREVENTION PROHIBITION AND REDRESSAL OF SEXUAL HARASSMENT AT WORKPLACE

 The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of Sexual Harassment at the Workplace inline with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules there under.
 The policy aims to provideprotection to employees at the workplace and prevent and redress complaints of sexualharassment and for matters connected or incidental thereto with the objective ofproviding a safe working environment where employees feel secure.
 The Company has alsoconstituted an Internal Complaints Committee known as the Prevention of Sexual Harassment(POSH) Committee to inquire into complaints of sexual harassment and recommendappropriate action.
-In the Financial year 2016-17 the Company has not received anycomplaints which fall within the scope of this policy.
-The policy is available on websiteof the company at www.moldtekgroup.com-Investors-Corporate Governance.
+In the Financial year 2018-19 the Company has not received anycomplaints which fall within the scope of this policy.
+The policy is available on websiteof the company at http://moldtekengineering.com/investor.html